Welfare in Canada

 |Provincial tax credits/benefits||$255||$255||$315||$375|

-Total welfare incomes in Nova Scotia ranged from $7,437 for the single person considered employable to $27,756 for the couple with two children.
+Total annual welfare incomes in 2019 ranged from $7,442 for a single person considered employable to $27,974 for a couple with two children.

 On top of basic social assistance, the couple with children received additional social assistance benefits, as shown in the table.
-They received the annual School Supplies Supplement of $50 for the 10-year-old and $100 for the 15-year-old.
+The annual School Supplies Supplement provided $50 for the 10-year-old and $100 for the 15-year-old.

-Both households with children received the Canada Child Benefit which increased in July 2018 from $533 to $541 per month for a child under the age of six and from $450 to $457 per month for a child aged between six and 17.
-They also received the Nova Scotia Child Benefit of $52.08 per month for the first child and $68.75 per month for the second child.
+Both households with children received the Canada Child Benefit, which increased in line with inflation in July 2019 from $541 to $553.25 per month for a child under 6 years of age, and from $457 to $466.83 per month for a child aged 6 to 17.
+They also received the Nova Scotia Child Benefit of $52.08 per month for the first child, and $68.75 per month for the second child.

 Changes to welfare incomes

-Single persons with disabilities have seen a steady decline in their welfare incomes over time.
-In 2018, it stood at $10,268, considerably lower than the 1989 figure of nearly $14,000.
+Single persons with disabilities have seen a steady decline in total welfare income over time.
+In 2019, it stood at $10,270, only $3,000 more than that of their single employable counterparts and considerably lower than the 1991 high of $14,291.

 Adequacy of welfare incomes